GorgiAstro/ea_psu_controller/README.rst

 A clone of the `ea_psu_controller` code (version 1.1.0) because it is not available on GitHub anymore, only on PyPi.
 Source: https://pypi.org/project/ea-psu-controller/

+A simple usage example is available in the Jupyter notebook `./example.ipynb`.

 SOMANET Test Suite - Controller for EA PSUs
 ========================================